Porter Ranch, Los Angeles: Parks and recreation

 Palisades Park is an unstaffed park in Porter Ranch.
 Others include Aliso Canyon Park, Rinaldi Park, Viking Park, Porter Ridge Park, Limekiln Canyon Park, Moonshine Canyon Park, and Holleigh Bernson Memorial Park.
 Porter Ridge Park was a filming location of the movie E.T. the Extra-Terrestrial (1982).
 In March 2022, the Los Angeles City Council backed a proposal to officially change the park's name to "E.T.
 Park" as it is commonly referred to by locals.

 Government

 Porter Ranch is located in California's 27th congressional district, which is represented by Democratic George T. Whitesides.
+However, under the new congressional map imposed by Proposition 50 after passing in 2025, Porter Ranch is located in California's 32nd congressional district, which is represented by Democratic Brad Sherman under the 2026 election cycle.

 The Los Angeles County Department of Health Services operates the Pacoima Health Center in Pacoima, serving Porter Ranch.

 Porter Ranch is located in Los Angeles City Council District 12, currently represented by John Lee.
 It also is represented by the Porter Ranch Neighborhood Council.

 Education

 Fifty-one percent of Porter Ranch residents aged 25 and older had earned a four-year degree by 2000, a high percentage for the city.

 Schools within the Porter Ranch boundaries are: